matoro/chadproject/DOCs/design_doc.md

 ##### Interactions with other layers:
 + **Objects:** Arrays of all game objects are declared at the beginning of *main()*.
 Objects are then added to or removed from these arrays with createX and DeleteX functions.
 Other than this, direct interaction with objects is limited to the player object (the central object of the game).
 The player's movement and status are handled directly in the main game loop.
 + **Graphic:** The SDL Plotter is declared in the beginning of *main()*.
 During gameplay, objects are plotted with *plotVisibleObjects()*.
-+ **User Interface:** The user interface functions are used print menus and game interface elements.
++ **User Interface:** The user interface functions are used mainly for printing menus and game interface elements.
 + **Collision:** Collision for all objects other than enemies is handled in the main game loop using *X-X-collision()* functions.
 + **Game Logic:** Player movement references movement constants.
-Game logic functions are used to for spawning enemies, spawning droppables, and managing time and score.
+Game logic functions are used for spawning enemies, spawning droppables, and managing time and score.

 ### MODEL